- About Us

 There are many reasons to spay or neuter your pet and your veterinarian would be happy to discuss the pros and cons in more detail.

 Spaying: Spaying is removal of the ovaries +/- the uterus in a female dog or cat.
 Spaying a female dog or cat before she goes through her first cycle helps to drastically reduce her risk of breast cancer later in life to below 1%.
 If she is spayed after her first heat cycle, her risk of breast cancer goes up to 8% and then up to 26% if she is spayed after her second heat cycle.
 Spaying your pet also eliminates the risk of ovarian cancer, uterine cancers, unwanted pregnancy, and life-threatening uterine infections.

-Dental Concerns: Your veterinarian will examine your puppy’s teeth with each puppy visit and will let you know of any issues that they determine at that time.
+Dental Concerns: Your veterinarian will examine your puppy’s teeth with each puppy visit and will let you know if they see any dental issues that should be addressed.
 It is important to remember that some issues cannot be assessed until all or most of the adult teeth are present.
-At the time of the spay or neuter, your veterinarian will closely examine the teeth for any issues with jaw length that cause improper contact between teeth and gums or any retained baby teeth that must be removed.
-Small breed dogs and brachycephalic (smoosh faced dogs) are especially prone to both of these issues.
+At the time of the spay or neuter, your veterinarian will closely examine the teeth for any issues than can be addressed while under anesthesia.
+Small breed dogs and brachycephalic (smoosh faced dogs) are especially prone to dental issues.
 For more information, please ask your veterinarian.

 Pet insurance is a good idea for any new pet owner and can help owners to manage the cost of vet bills if their pet is ever injured or ill.
 The best time to get pet insurance is when your puppy is young and healthy since your premium will be at its lowest then.
 If you have questions, please ask your veterinarian.
 Pet Insurance Comparison Worksheet Pet Insurance Basics